Cecilia8989/pands-project/README.md

 ![Hist-1](https://github.com/Cecilia8989/pands-project/blob/main/Plot1_AverageBar.png)

+**Observation:**
-**Oservation:**As we can see, The species Virginica had higher mean values for Sepal length, Petal length, and Petal width compared to the other two species (Setosa and Versicolor).
+As we can see, The species Virginica had higher mean values for Sepal length, Petal length, and Petal width compared to the other two species (Setosa and Versicolor).
 On the other hand, Setosa had the highest mean value for Sepal width.

 <details>
     <summary> Code Explanation </summary>